Update as of 7/29/20

 Dear Stonington Residents,

 During this time, we want to do everything we can to stay connected.
-Please check our new First Selectman's blog for regular updates on specific topics, such as local community initatives, mental health and wellness, buisness resources, and food resources.
+Please check our new First Selectman's blog for regular updates on specific topics, such as state and local reopening information, local community initatives, mental health and wellness, business resources, and food resources.
 Members of the community are also encouraged to sign up for email updates from the Town.
 You can do this by sending your name, along with preferred email to UpdateSignup@stonington-ct.gov.
-Both Town Hall and Human Services are working to share information on social media as well.
+Both Town Hall and Human Services are working to share information on social media as well as through our local newspapers.

 If you would like assistance with grocery delivery or need help obtaining a mask, please visit www.stoningtonhelps.com or call us at Town Hall or Human Services.
 If you have any other needs, or know of others in need of asstiance, please do not hesitate to reach out.
 We have many different options to assist residents in need.